 History, tourist information, and nearby accommodation

 When repeated attempts to take the castle failed, the English resorted to treachery.
 A paid informer among the defenders, a blacksmith named Osbourne, set fire to the great hall, where grain was temporarily being stored.
 The castle was taken, and Neil Bruce executed.
 The English partially destroyed the castle so that it could no longer be used by the Scots.
-Bruce's wife and daughter were captured, and harshly imprisoned, the 12 year old Lady Marjorie being held in a cage at the Tower of London and forbidden to speak.
+Bruce's wife and daughter were captured and harshly imprisoned, the 12-year-old Lady Marjorie being held in a cage at the Tower of London and forbidden to speak.

-After the death of Earl Thomas in 1374 Alexander Stewart, son of the infamous 'Wolf of Badenoch', siezed Countess Isobel, niece of the last Earl.
+After the death of Earl Thomas in 1374 Alexander Stewart, son of the infamous 'Wolf of Badenoch', seized Countess Isobel, niece of the last Earl.
 Stewart forced Countess Isobel to marry him and became in one fell swoop the new Earl of Mar and owner of Kildrummy.
-In 1435 King James I siezed Kildrummy as part of his efforts to reign in the power of his obstreperous nobles, and from that time the castle was held by a succession of royal constables answerable only to the king.
+In 1435 King James I seized Kildrummy as part of his efforts to reign in the power of his obstreperous nobles, and from that time the castle was held by a succession of royal constables answerable only to the king.

 The Jacobites and Kildrummy

 The castle was held for over a century by the Elphinstone family, who remodelled the interior and added new, more comfortable living quarters.
 The Elphinstones were followed by the Erskines, Earls Mar once again.
 In 1715 John Erskine, the 6th Earl, launched the ill-fated Jacobite Rising at Kildrummy.
 The Earl's defeat at Sheriffmuir meant that he had to flee overseas, and from that time onwards Kildrummy ceased to be a noble residence.
 The castle fell into disrepair, and in 1951 it passed into state care.